 Use this topic map to guide your study for CIPS L5M10 (Logistics Management) within the Level 5 Advanced Diploma in Procurement and Supply path.

-The L5M10 exam uses a range of question types to assess both conceptual understanding and practical decision-making in logistics contexts.
-Questions progress in difficulty and require you to apply knowledge to realistic workplace situations rather than simply recall facts.
+The L5M10 exam uses a range of question types to assess both theoretical knowledge and practical application.
+Questions progress in difficulty and reflect real-world logistics challenges you may encounter in procurement and supply roles.

 Explore other CIPS certifications: view all CIPS exams.